 How my garden grows

 I live in a new development so I struggle with the lack of fullness from my plants.
 I have been trying to keep a picture diary so that I can look back to see how much these plants grow from year to year.
 It is only after looking at these pics that I can really appreciate how far they have come.
-These recent pictures are of a backyard bed that I planted in Jan 2007 consisting of azaleas, junipers, and a crape myrtle rescued from the front yard.
+These recent pictures are of a backyard bed that I planted in Jan 2007 consisting of azaleas, junipers, and a crape myrtle re

 These are of the front walk way area, recent and May 2006.
 The two crape myrtles were moved to the backyard and a washingtonian palm added.
 The beds include chinese fringe, holly, lantana, lirope, and agapanthus.